Home

 Melt butter in a small saucepan and stir in lemon juice and salt and pepper.
 Baste fruit kebabs with the butter.
 Grill 4" from medium hot coals until fruits are hot and slightly browned in places.

-Place kebabs on serving platter and remove skewers.
+Place kebabs on serving platter and remove skewers if desired

 Buttery Grilled Bananas and Pineapple